molarmanful/MoyuWeilong/README.md

 VoidCube
 ========

-HTML5 Rubik's cube without a center, made with Rubik's.com/Chrome Cube Lab JS/CSS and iamthecu.be JS code.
+HTML5 version of the Chinese-made Rubik's Cube, made with Rubik's.com code.
+The real cube is known to be fast yet smooth.